mkloubert/node-workflows/README.md

     ctx.value = 'PZ';

-    // if we would reache here
+    // if we would reach here
     // we could finish
     // the execution by calling...
     ctx.finish();
 }, function(ctx) {
     // ACTION #5

-    // if we would reache here
+    // if we would reach here
     // we could jump to a previous
     // action by calling...
     ctx.goBack();  // goto to 'ACTION #4'